Skip to content

 Use “I” Statements

-Express yourself from your own perspective.
-Instead of stating, “You always ask me for help,” try saying, “I feel stressed when I take on extra tasks.”
-This approach invites a more constructive conversation.
+Speak from your own experience.
+Instead of saying, “You’re always asking me for help,” try: “I feel overwhelmed when I take on extra tasks.”

 Be Clear and Direct